opeyemiman/CD-Conda-Packs/README.md

 # Program Features

-*Interactive Jupyter Widgets for input and outputs.
+*Interactive Jupyter Widgets for input and outputs.<br>
-*This program accepts inputs of variables as a list, allowing single inputs, ranges, or lists.
+*This program accepts inputs of variables as a list, allowing single inputs, ranges, or lists. <br>
-*Statistical summary and export of results as CSV
+*Statistical summary and export of results as CSV.<br>

 # Disclaimer
-*This program is made for learning and research, and is free to all *Errors always happen.
+*This program is made for learning and research, and is free to all<br>
+*Errors always happen.
 You are responsible for cross-checking answers and ensuring consistent units